MagicFoundation/Alcinoe/references/mORMot/SyNode/mozjs/BuildInstructionSM52.md

     mozmake.exe

 After successfully build binary files will be located in `dist\bin` folder.
 We need to take all `*.dll` from here.
+In order to be aligned with Linux version, the name of the mozjs-52.dll file should be changed to synmozjs52.dll